aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/communication-channels.md

 To learn more about Zenodo and how to share resources from your work, please refer to [this document](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/main/ways-of-working/sharing-resources-on-zenodo.md).

+## Discord

+The DSWB Discord channel is where community members interact and communicate amongnst each other.
+We also have dedicated channels for the different WGs within the community.

+We have a page dedicated to explaining more about how we use Discord.
+Find out more information [here](https://aphrc-dswb.github.io/dswb-open-science-capacity-wg/discord).

 ## Different Community Meetings

 **Different kinds of meetings** are hosted within DSWB, as [listed here](https://www.google.com/search?q=./dswb-meetings.md).